-- An applicant may submit only one AHA Predoctoral Fellowship application per deadline. - An AHA Predoctoral Fellowship student may hold only one AHA award at a time. - This award is not for individuals of faculty/staff rank.

-- An AHA Predoctoral Fellowship awardee may not hold another AHA award concurrently.
+- An applicant may submit only one AHA Predoctoral Fellowship application per deadline. - An AHA Predoctoral Fellowship student may hold only one AHA award at a time. - This award is not for individuals of faculty/staff rank. - An AHA Predoctoral Fellowship awardee may not hold another AHA award concurrently.
 However, the student may apply for an AHA Postdoctoral Fellowship in the last year of the AHA Predoctoral Fellowship. - An applicant who receives AHA funding, but has an ongoing training grant from another source, may defer the start of the AHA award up to six months to complete the existing fellowship.
-Prior AHA approval is required. - AHA allows supplementation from other sources to meet the sponsoring institution's stipend and benefit levels, however, the awardee may not hold a comparable award (such as another fellowship) as a source of supplementation. - The mentor/sponsor may supervise no more than four AHA-funded fellows (predoctoral and/or postdoctoral) at the same time.
-This restriction does not apply to co-mentors/co-sponsors.
-Fellows who are part of an AHA Strategically Focused Research Network are excluded. - Submission of an application to the AHA with identical or significantly similar content as a submission by another investigator is prohibited.
-Also, the submission of an application to the AHA with identical or significantly similar content from a mentor to a grant program and his/her fellow to fellowship program is prohibited.
+Prior AHA approval is required. - AHA allows supplementation from other sources to meet the sponsoring institution's stipend and benefit levels, however, the awardee may not hold a comparable award (such as another fellowship) as a source of supplementation. - A mentor may supervise no more than four AHA-funded fellows (predoctoral and/or postdoctoral) and no more than two AHAsupported student fellows (undergraduate and/or medical/graduate students) at any time.
+This restriction does not apply to co-mentors.
+Fellows who are part of an AHA Strategically Focused Research Network are excluded. - The trainee and mentor should collaboratively provide a thoughtfully planned, systematic proposal aimed at clearly answering an investigative question in cardiovascular, cerebrovascular or brain health research.
+(5-page limit).
+A fellow must have primary responsibility for the writing and the preparation of the application, understanding the mentor will play a significant part in providing guidance to the applicant.
+Because the fellow receives only a stipend from the award, additional monetary support for the proposed work MUST come from the mentor's laboratory.
+Therefore, the proposal will likely be related to the mentor's currently funded work.
+The mentor should clarify the role the applicant played in developing the proposal, the relationship of the proposal to ongoing work in the mentor's laboratory, and how the proposal will contribute toward the training and career development of the applicant.

+• A new fellow may not have had adequate time to generate preliminary data; therefore, applicants may present preliminary data generated by the mentor.
+The assessment of preliminary data, whether generated by the mentor or the applicant, should be put into perspective so that bold new ideas and risk-taking by beginning investigators are encouraged rather than stymied.
+Submission of an application to the AHA with identical or significantly similar content as a submission by another investigator is prohibited.
+Also, the submission of an application to the AHA with identical or significantly similar content from a mentor to a grant program and his/her fellow to a fellowship program is prohibited.
 In such cases, both applications may be removed from funding consideration.
-If a grant application is submitted by the mentor of a fellowship application, both applications may be funded if there is no duplication of aims.
+If a grant application is submitted by the sponsor of a fellowship application, both applications may be funded if there is no duplication of aims.